pcrain/gungeon-modding-tools/README.md

     - if the spreadsheet does not exist, one will be created with default values and can be edited later
     - valid fields:
       - name: base name of audio file (without path or file extension)
-      - volume: the volume of the audio file in game (default: 1.0)
+      - volume: the decibel volume adjustent of the audio file in game; can be negative (default: 1.0)
       - loops: the number of times the audio file should loop (0 == infinite, default: 1)
       - channel: the channel the audio plays on; can be "sound" or "music" (default: "sound")
   - in C# project: AkSoundEngine.PostEvent(eventname, ETGModMainBehaviour.Instance.gameObject), where eventname="<name of original wav without extension>";